bankproxy/bankproxy/docs/guide/execution.md

 }
 ```

-BankProxy will respond to it with an URL in the `Location` header.
+BankProxy will respond to it with a URL in the `Location` header.

 ```http
 HTTP/1.1 200 OK
 Location: https://bankproxy.example.com/task/f4f59857bb369265c4b3
 ```

-The end-user must then redirected to the returned URL.
+The end-user must then be redirected to the returned URL.

 After successful interaction with the bank, BankProxy will redirect the end-user to the `callbackUri` from the original request and append `result` parameter like: